Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

 Williamsburg, Virginia 23187

-Anonymous reports as well as partial disclosure reports of incidents involving students may be made online.
+Anonymous reports as well as partial disclosure reports of incidents involving students may be made by non-mandatory reporters online.

-Anonymous reports may be filed physically using the secure dropbox located outside of the Title IX Office on the first floor of James Blair Hall.
+Anonymous reports or partial disclosure reports of incidents involving students or employees made by non-mandatory reporters may be filed physically using the secure dropbox located outside of the Office of Compliance & Equity on the first floor of James Blair Hall.

-Students who are not sure whether they want to make a complaint or report are encouraged to seek help from the Haven.
-The Haven can provide non-judgmental support and information to help the person decide what is best while the person recovers.
+Students who are not sure whether they want to make a formal complaint are encouraged to seek help from the Haven.
+The Haven can provide confidential support, information and resources to help a survivor access mental health services and understand the options available to them.

 Campus Center 166